 British and Irish Current Comic-Related Exhibitions

-The growing size of our dedicated British and Irish comic events page has meant we have had to split our Exhibitions guide onto a new page on downthetubes.
-Information on events and venues is always welcome.
+The growing size of our dedicated British and Irish comic events page meant we have had to split our Exhibitions guide onto this separate feature on downthetubes.
+Information on exhibitions and venues is always welcome.

 For comic-related events across the UK and Ireland, visit and bookmark this regularly updated page